PrestonL/xombo/README.md

 Status
 ======

 This project is a work-in-progress.
-Mission-critical applications should wait until the development API and documentation is formalized.
+Mission-critical applications should wait until the development API and documentation are formalized.

 Links
 =====